Survivalism: Perceived extremism

-In popular culture, survivalism has been associated with paramilitary activities of the self-proclaimed "militias" in the United States.
-Some survivalists do take active defensive preparations that have military roots and that involve firearms, and this aspect is sometimes emphasized by the mass media.
+In popular culture, survivalism has been associated with activities of the self-proclaimed "militias" in the United States and elsewhere.
+Some survivalists do take active defensive preparations that have militaresque roots and that involve small arms, and this aspect is sometimes emphasized by the mass media.
 Kurt Saxon is one proponent of this approach to armed survivalism.

 The potential for social collapse is often cited as motivation for being well-armed.
-Thus, some non-militaristic survivalists have developed an unintended militaristic image.
+Thus, some non-militaristic survivalists have developed an unintended quasi-militaristic image.

 The U.S. Department of Homeland Security (DHS) in their "If You See Something, Say Something" campaign says that "the public should report only suspicious behavior and situations...rather than beliefs, thoughts, ideas, expressions, associations, or speech...".
 However, it is alleged that a DHS list of the characteristics of potential domestic terrorists used in law enforcement training includes "Survivalist literature (fictional books such as Patriots and One Second After are mentioned by name)", "Self-sufficiency (stockpiling food, ammo, hand tools, medical supplies)", and "Fear of economic collapse (buying gold and barter items)".

-The Missouri Information Analysis Center (MIAC) issued on February 20, 2009, a report intended for law enforcement personnel only entitled "The Modern Militia Movement," which described common symbols and media, including political bumper stickers, associated with militia members and domestic terrorists.
-The report appeared March 13, 2009 on WikiLeaks and a controversy ensued.
-It was claimed that the report was derived purely from publicly available trend data on militias.
-However, because the report included political profiling, on March 23, 2009, an apology letter was issued, explaining that the report would be edited to remove the inclusion of certain components.